hahnlab/CAFE5/README.md

 -   **--fixed\_lambda, -l**

-    Single Lambda value
+    Value (between 0 and 1) for a single user provided lambda value, otherwise lambda is estimated.

+-   **--log\_config, -L**

+    Turn on logging, provide name of the configuration file for logging (see example log.config file).

--   **--fixed\_multiple\_lambdas**
+-   **--fixed\_multiple\_lambdas, -m**

-    Multiple lambda values, comma separated
+    Multiple lambda values, comma separated, must be used in conjunction with lambda tree (-y).

 -   **--output\_prefix, -o**

-    Directory to place output files.
-Defaults to "results"
+    Output directory - Name of directory automatically created for output.
+Default=results.

 -   **--poisson, -p**

     Use a Poisson distribution for the root frequency distribution.
-    Without specifying this, a normal distribution will be used.
-A value can be specified (-p10, or --poisson=10); otherwise the distribution will be estimated from the gene families.
+  	If no -p flag is given, a uniform distribution will be used.
+A value
+    can be specified (-p10, or --poisson=10); otherwise the distribution will be estimated from the gene families.

+-   **--pvalue, -P**

+    P-value to use for determining significance of family size change, Default=0.05.

 -   **--chisquare\_compare, -r**

-    Chi square compare
+    Chi square compare (not tested).

+-   **--Reflection, -R**

+    Reflection parameter for Nelder-Mead optimizer, Default=1.

 -   **--simulate, -s**